-Obviously the weight of your kayak will vary massively depending on what it’s made from and most of them nowadays are plastic moulded, either thermoformed or rotomoulded.
+Obviously, the weight of your kayak will vary massively depending on what it’s made from and most of them nowadays are plastic molded, either thermoformed or rotomolded.

 Thermoformed plastic sheets are heated and formed over a mold.
 These boats are notoriously light and still, making them perfect for a lightweight boat going on open water.
 That said, they often don’t last as long, being much more susceptible to breaking, especially on rocks or beaches.

-An alternative to these weaker boats are those made from ABS plastics, which are still light and stiff, making for some high quality boats.
-These kayaks are much more durable, but do come with a higher price tag.
+An alternative to these weaker boats is those made from ABS plastic, which is still light and stiff, making for some high-quality boats.
+These kayaks are much more durable but do come with a higher price tag.

 Rotomolded boats are susceptible to ‘oil canning’ over time, where the bottom bows in.
 They’re also easily damaged over time by UV.
 These are more of a problem if the kayak is not properly stored.

-In the world of lightweight kayaks, the top end goes to fibreglass, carbon and kevlar boats.
-Even compared with thermoformed boats, these are absurdly light and stiff, perfect for long trips and high end kayakers.
+In the world of lightweight kayaks, the top end goes to fiberglass, carbon, and kevlar boats.
+Even compared with thermoformed boats, these are absurdly light and stiff, perfect for long trips and high-end kayakers.